Two-day blacksmithing and music fest features artifacts, live music, food, drinks and demonstrations

 On Saturday, Oct.
 17 and Sunday, Oct.
 18 2020 on the lawn adjacent to the Stillman Mansion (513 Bouthillier St.), six forging stations—complete with forge, anvil, vise and tools—will be fired up and skilled regional blacksmiths will provide hands-on instruction for visitors.
 In addition, there will be traditional broom tying demonstrations.

-Also new in 2019, attendees could visit with members of the Historic Indian Agency House of Portage, Wisc.
+Attendees can visit with members of the Historic Indian Agency House of Portage, Wisc.
 This is a museum dedicated to the work and lives of John and Juliette Kinzie, an Indian agent and his wife who worked with the Ho-Chunk tribe at the site during the 1830s.
 This booth explored the history and artifacts of the blacksmiths who were jacks of all trades and often the first on the frontier scene.

 Visitors who want to take part in blacksmithing may step up to a forging station and, with the guidance of an experienced smith, make a small iron object using the same heat and hammer techniques practiced at the authentic 1897 Old Blacksmith Shop on Galena’s Commerce Street.
 It is a unique opportunity to work hands-on with a coal forge and gain insight into what it is like to work at a 3,000-year-old craft.